mre/endler.dev/content/2026/taste/index.md

 That's scary.
 But it's how you find your people.

 I don't think I will ever stop refining this blog's design.
-It is my zen garden.
+Maybe I'm not an expert and just a guy with an opinion, but my blog is my zen garden.
+It brings me joy.
 Now go out and build your own.